-Mosaic artist Kim Jensen creates one of kind mosaics that embody color, texture, found objects and organic shapes both in her personal and professional life.
+Mosaic artist Kim Jensen creates one of kind mosaics that embody color, texture, organic shapes and contain found objects.
+She strives to create art that is approachable and unpretentious that people from all walks of life can connect to.
+Mosaics is the medium she is obsessed with, so much so that she wanted to wear one!
+Currently she is playing with the juxtaposition of nature and man-made objects.
 As a practicing artist and high school art teacher, she strongly believes in the power of artistic expression to transform individuals and communities.

 She has been commissioned to create architectural installations and murals, and has shown her work throughout California in a variety of artistic spaces such as Little Mama Art Cafe, Gallery 25, and Urban Bazaar to name a few.
 She first began working in the medium when she was just 17 after being inspired by a book on mosaics.
 Soon after, she began teaching herself how to make mosaics through trial and error in her bedroom.
 The fascination and obsession with mosaics continued in her higher education.
 She earned a degree from San Francisco State University with an emphasis in sculpture where she also received her teaching credential.
 In the summer 2015 she had the honor to study in the birth place of mosaics Ravenna, Italy at The Mosaic Art School to further deepen her understanding of ancient mosaic techniques.